Occupational Therapy New Zealand

-The site is divided into two halves - for Public and Members - with the Members' side of the site being password-protected and requiring login.
-The organisation uses Membee as their membership management tool, and the website login runs through a Membee iFrame embedded on the website.
+The site was divided into two halves - for Public and Members - with the Members' side of the site being password-protected and requiring login.
+The organisation used Membee as their membership management tool, and the website login ran through a Membee iFrame embedded on the website.

 It was a long project - one of the longest I can recall being involved with from start to finish.
 This was partly because staff changes required the project to be put on hold at one point, and partly because OTNZ decided to rewrite all the content for the website - which at over 550 pages on launch day is no small undertaking.

 I think the end result was well worth waiting for, although I was sad not to be able to do my normal QA process before go-live, due to cost considerations.
-The site is not responsive, but is designed using a clearly-defined grid, which means that the new design could easily be used as the basis for a responsive site in the future.
+The site was not responsive, but was designed using a clearly-defined grid, which means that the new design could easily be used as the basis for a responsive site in the future (and was!).

-Post-launch we are continuing to work with the OFLC team to identify any missing functionality that they had in their old site but which they were not able to include in the initial specifications for the new site, due to budgetary limitations.
-Our aim in this second phase is to find ways of providing them with everything they were used to in the old site and would love to have again, without breaking the bank.
+Post-launch we continued to work with the OFLC team to identify any missing functionality that they had in their old site but which they were not able to include in the initial specifications for the new site, due to budgetary limitations.
+Our aim in this second phase was to find ways of providing them with everything they were used to in the old site and would love to have again, without breaking the bank.